MicrosoftDocs/memdocs/memdocs/intune/fundamentals/policy-sets.md

 6. Click **Next: Device enrollment**.<br>
    The **Device enrollment** page allows you to add device enrollment objects to your policy set, such as [device type restrictions](../enrollment/enrollment-restrictions-set.md), [Windows Autopilot deployment profiles](../../autopilot/enrollment-autopilot.md), and [enrollment status page profiles](../enrollment/windows-enrollment-status.md).
 7. Click **Next: Assignments**.<br>
    The **Assignments** page allows you can assign the policy set to users and devices.
-It is important to note that you can assign a policy set to a device whether or not the device is managed by Intune.
+It's important to note that you can assign a policy set to a device whether or not the device is managed by Intune.
 8. Click **Next: Review + create** to review the values you entered for the profile.
-9. When you are done, click **Create** to create the policy set in Intune.
+9. When you're done, click **Create** to create the policy set in Intune.

 ## Policy sets known issues